 What is the new COVID-19 strain?
 Will vaccines work against it?

-There have been recent reports of a newly recognized coronavirus "strain" out of the United Kingdom and South Africa.
+There are ongoing reports of newly recognized coronavirus strains, including Alpha (from UK) and Delta (from India).
 In scientific terms, this is referred to a genetic variant.
-The described variant carries a set of mutations including one in the coronavirus spike protein that the virus uses to bind to its receptor in human cells.
+Some variants carry mutations including one in the coronavirus spike protein that the virus uses to bind to its receptor in human cells.
 It is very important to point out that viruses mutate all the time and that is expected to occur during a pandemic.
-Scientists all over the world are carrying out investigations to determine whether or not these types of mutations are contributing to increased transmission of the virus.
-There is currently no evidence that this variant (or any other studied to date) has any impact on COVID-19 disease severity, or that it will render currently available vaccines less effective.
-We will provide further updates as results of ongoing investigations become available.
+While we are still gathering information on how these variants are different from the original “wild type” virus, we do know that the Alpha was about 50% more transmissible, and that the Delta is over twice as transmissible.
+All three of the vaccines approved for use in the U.S. are effective against these variants, however it appears their efficacy may be slightly reduced.
+The one we know the most about at this point is the Pfizer vaccine, whose efficacy against the Delta variant appears to be reduced from about 95% to around 88%.
 The best strategy to stop the coronavirus from mutating and developing new variants is by slowing down the transmission of this virus.
 Ongoing prevention practices such as hand washing, social distancing, wearing a mask around others, and avoiding social gatherings will help slow the transmission of COVID-19.

 Should I get COVID-19 vaccine if I had a history of Guillain-Barré Syndrome (GBS) after a prior non-COVID vaccination?

 Yes, we encourage you to receive the COVID-19 vaccine.
-Currently, there is no data suggesting an association between GBS and COVID-19 vaccination among participants in both the Pfizer/BioNTech and Moderna vaccine trials.
-There are, however, ongoing investigations to study a potential link between COVID-19 and GBS based on case reports.
-Thus, it is likely more beneficial to vaccinate and protect against COVID-19 with the available highly effective COVID-19 vaccine.
+There does appear to be a slightly increased risk of GBS with the Johnson & Johnson vaccine, however, there is no data suggesting an association between GBS and COVID-19 vaccination among participants in both the Pfizer/BioNTech and Moderna vaccine trials.
+There are ongoing investigations to study a potential link between COVID-19 and GBS based on case reports.

 Is there any risk for Bell's palsy after COVID-19 vaccination?